The bgm function estimates the pseudoposterior distribution of the

 Logical.
 If

-TRUE, the Cauchy prior scale for each pairwise interaction is adjusted based on the range of response scores.
+TRUE, the prior scale for each pairwise interaction is adjusted based on the range of response scores.
 Variables with more response categories have larger score products \(x_i \cdot x_j\), which typically correspond to smaller interaction effects \(\sigma_{ij}\).
 Without standardization, a fixed prior scale is relatively wide for these smaller effects, resulting in less shrinkage for high-category pairs and more shrinkage for low-category pairs.
 Standardization scales the prior proportionally to the maximum score product, ensuring equivalent relative shrinkage across all pairs.
 After internal recoding, regular ordinal variables have scores \(0, 1, \ldots, m\).
 The adjusted scale for the interaction between variables \(i\) and \(j\) ispairwise_scale * m_i * m_j, so thatpairwise_scaleitself applies to the unit interval case (binary variables where \(m_i = m_j = 1\)).
 For Blume-Capel variables with reference category \(b\), scores are centered as \(-b, \ldots, m-b\), and the adjustment uses the maximum absolute product of the score endpoints.
 For mixed pairs, ordinal variables use raw score endpoints \((0, m)\) and Blume-Capel variables use centered score endpoints \((-b, m-b)\).
-Default:FALSE.- pseudolikelihood
+Default:FALSE.- verbose

 Logical.
 If

 TRUE, prints informational messages during data processing (e.g., missing data handling, variable recoding).
 Defaults togetOption("bgms.verbose", TRUE).
-Setoptions(bgms.verbose = FALSE)to suppress messages globally.- interaction_scale, burnin, save, threshold_alpha, threshold_beta
+Setoptions(bgms.verbose = FALSE)to suppress messages globally.- progress_callback

 Deprecated arguments as of bgms 0.1.6.0.
 Use